kalustian/SMON/README.md

 # SMON

+# NOTE:
+SMON uses the memory in $0400-$0B80 as an input buffer ($0400+24 lines*80 characters).
+So anything uploaded into that area may be overwritten by input.

 SMON is a machine language monitor and direct assembler for the Commodore 64, published in 1984 in "64'er" magazine (for more info see the [credit section](https://github.com/dhansel/smon6502#credits) below).